salesforce/ml4ir/docs/source/index.rst

 Motivation
 ----------
 Search is a complex data space with lots of different types of ML tasks working on a combination of structured and unstructured data sources.
-There is no single library that
+There existed no single library that

 * provides an end-to-end training and serving solution for a variety of search applications